Viswa (lyricist)

-Vemuri Visweswar (Viswa) is a Telugu Movie lyricist, music director, singer, and dubbing artist.
-He has worked on more than 250 films and is multi-talented.
-Viswa has attracted a Telugu audience by skillfully blending catchy Sanskrit, English, and Hindi words in his writings.
-His trendy wordplay and musical and vocal talents made him popular among critics and the audience.
-Star heroes and directors wish to collaborate with Vishwa for his unique ability to elevate heroism through his intense lyrics.
-Viswa is a versatile writer in the present generation of the Telugu Film Industry (TFI) who covers almost all genres in his lyrics.
-His lyrics for introductions and title songs for all acclaimed actors deserve special mention.
+Vemuri Visweswar (Viswa) is a Telugu movie lyricist, music director, singer, and dubbing artist.
+He has worked on more than 250 films.

+His lyrics often incorporate elements from Sanskrit, English, and Hindi.
+He has contributed to a range of film projects, including introduction and title songs for various actors.

 Career

 His works include lyrics for Pavan Kalyan starrer movie "OG" Fire storm song, title songs of Mahesh Babu starrers Athadu, and Dookudu, and Jr. N.T.R. starrers Baadshah and Temper, also Venkatesh starrers "Dhaga Dhaga" from the movie Lakshmi and "Gola Gola" from the movie Shadow, and Allu Arjun starrers "Down Down" from the movie Race Gurram, "Violin Song" from the movie Iddarammayilatho, and "You Rock My World" from the movie Arya.
 His other work includes "Nartanatara" from the movie Ek Niranjan, "Dole Dole" from the movie Pokiri, "Khiladi Koona" from the movie Athidhi, "Gichhi Gichhi" and "Chandramukhi" from the movie Super, "Ye Oore Chinnadana" from Bhadra, "Va Va Vareva" from the movie Bunny, "Chal Chal Re" from the movie Happy, "Mayadari Chinnodu" from the movie Devadasu, "Yedalo Yedo" and "Rock & Roll" from the movie Style.

-Athadu Title Song, which was written and sung by Viswa, is considered one of the evergreen hit songs in Mahesh Babu's career.
-Viswa's latest song, "Don Bosco" from Amar Akbar Anthony, is a chartbuster, and Asha Pasham" from C/o Kancharapalem is a critically acclaimed song.
-The hit song "Ningi Chutte" in Uma Maheswara Ugra Roopasya was well received by music lovers and has established his versatility.
-He turned into a composer and music director through the film Hyderabad Nawabs.
-Soon, he proved his proficiency through films like Police Police and Nenu Naa Rakshasi.
-The song "Padithinammo," which was composed, written, and sung by Viswa, became a popular song among all sections of the audience.
+Viswa wrote and performed the title song of Athadu.
+He also contributed songs such as "Don Bosco" from Amar Akbar Anthony, and Asha Pasham" from C/o Kancharapalem.
+His work includes “Ningi Chutte” from Uma Maheswara Ugra Roopasya.
+He turned into a composer and music director through the film Hyderabad Nawabs, and later contributed to films including Police Police and Nenu Naa Rakshasi.
+He composed, wrote, and sung the song "Padithinammo."